MisterArco/MisterArco/README.md

 Aspiring Data Engineer
 ----------------------

 Coding enthusiast since 2023, proficient in Python and SQL.
-Currently mastering Docker, Terraform, and GCP through Zoomcamp.
+Currently mastering Docker, Terraform, and GCP through Data Engineering Zoomcamp.
 Committed to continuous learning and innovation.

 * 🌍  I'm based in Bataan, Philippines
 * ✉️  You can contact me at [jpbasilio26@gmail.com](mailto:jpbasilio26@gmail.com)